DeadReDeamed/Raspberry-Pi-LCD-ILI9486-Driver/README.md

 - Pin 21 is used as the CS pin
 - Pin 22 is used as the Reset pin

+### Note
+WiringPi should be installed on your raspberry pi to work.

 ### Warning
 This project is still a work in progress, things might change over some commits.
 Try to keep your version up to date.